Preschool, Synagogue and Temple Staff

 Head Lice:

 This is not uncommon in preschool children, and unlike popular belief, it is not caused by dirtiness, so please do not let this upset you if it occurs.
 If a child has head lice, they will scratch their head a lot, and lice or nits (very small eggs) may be visible in the hair.
-Children may not come to school until they have had treatment.
+Children may not come to school until they have had treatment and lice/nits are no longer present.

 Keeping the Teacher Informed